syncfusion-content/blazor-docs/blazor/diagram/undo-redo.md

 ## Stack Limit

-The [StackLimit](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.DiagramHistoryManager.html#Syncfusion_Blazor_Diagram_DiagramHistoryManager_StackLimit) property of history manager is used to restrict the number of history entries that can be stored on the history list to limit undo and redo action.
+The [StackLimit](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.DiagramHistoryManager.html#Syncfusion_Blazor_Diagram_DiagramHistoryManager_StackLimit) property of the history manager is used to restrict the number of history entries that can be stored on the history list to limit undo and redo action.

 ```cshtml
 @using Syncfusion.Blazor.Diagram